+(A) Achievable Potential means the amount of energy use that efficiency can realistically be expected to displace assuming the most aggressive program scenario possible (e.g., providing end-users with payments for the entire incremental cost of more efficiency equipment).
+Achievable potential takes into account real-world barriers to convincing end-users to adopt efficiency measures, the non-measure costs of delivering programs (for administration, marketing, tracking systems, monitoring and evaluation, and so on), and the capability of programs and administrators to ramp up program activity over time;

-(A) Utility Stakeholders: Oppose changing to NAPEE definitions of potential, as they do not align with the IRP process.
+Utility Stakeholders: Oppose changing to NAPEE definitions of potential, as they do not align with the IRP process.
 Support using ACEEE definitions.
 ACEEE defines Technical, Economic, Realistically Achievable, and Maximum Achievable Potentials.
 ACEEE definitions are also used in the Chapter 22 IRP rules.
 NAPEE definitions are outdated (2007).
 Program potential is not relevant to Missouri, which uses an IRP process.
 NAPEE definitions would be relevant to a resource standard state.
 Other stakeholders support changing the definitions (as well as removing the link between IRP and MEEIA).

-Response:
+Response: DE requests that the ACEEE source document be provided; a brief search identified a 2008 ACEEE document, but the definitions are not the same.
+DE continues to support the use of the NAPEE definitions.
+Specifically, we recommend the following definition:

+“Achievable Potential means the amount of energy use that efficiency can realistically be expected to displace assuming the most aggressive program scenario possible (e.g., providing end-users with payments for the entire incremental cost of more efficiency equipment).
+Achievable potential takes into account real-world barriers to convincing end-users to adopt efficiency measures, the non-measure costs of delivering programs (for administration, marketing, tracking systems, monitoring and evaluation, and so on), and the capability of programs and administrators to ramp up program activity over time;”

-(B) Annual report means a report of information concerning a utility’s demand-side programs having the content described in 4 CSR 240-3.163(5);
+(B) Annual report means a report of information concerning a utility’s demand-side programs having the content described in 4 CSR 240.093(8);

-(E) Approved demand-side program means a demand-side program or demand-side program pilot which is approved by the commission in accordance with 4 CSR 240-20.094 Demand-Side Programs;
+(C) Approved demand-side program means a demand-side program or demand-side program pilot which is approved by the commission in accordance with 4 CSR 240-20.094 Demand-Side Programs;

-(F) Avoided cost or avoided utility cost means the cost savings obtained by substituting demand-side programs for existing and new supply-side resources.
+(D) Avoided cost or avoided utility cost means the cost savings obtained by substituting demand-side programs for existing and new supply-side resources.
 Avoided costs include avoided utility costs resulting from demand-side programs’ energy savings and demand savings associated with generation, transmission, and distribution facilities including avoided probable environmental compliance costs.
 The utility shall use the same methodology used in its most recently-adopted preferred resource plan to calculate its avoided costs;

-(G) Baseline demand forecast means a reference forecast of summer and winter demand at the class level in the absence of any new demand-side programs but including the effects of naturally-occurring energy efficiency and any codes and standards that were in place and known to be enacted at the time the forecast is completed;
+(E) Baseline demand forecast means a reference forecast of summer and winter demand at the class level in the absence of any new demand-side programs but including the effects of naturally-occurring energy efficiency and any codes and standards that were in place and known to be enacted at the time the forecast is completed;

-(H) Baseline energy forecast means a reference forecast of energy at the class level in the absence of any new demand-side programs but including the effects of naturally-occurring energy efficiency and any codes and standards that were in place and known to be enacted at the time the forecast is completed;
+(F) Baseline energy forecast means a reference forecast of energy at the class level in the absence of any new demand-side programs but including the effects of naturally-occurring energy efficiency and any codes and standards that were in place and known to be enacted at the time the forecast is completed;

-(I) Cost recovery component of a DSIM means the methodology approved by the commission in a utility’s filing for demand-side program approval to allow the utility to receive recovery of costs of approved demand-side programs with interest;
+(G) Cost recovery component of a DSIM means the methodology approved by the commission in a utility’s filing for demand-side program approval to allow the utility to receive recovery of costs of approved demand-side programs with interest;